Get your next remote job on LaraJobs.

 When working on a web project destined to get some users, having a user-friendly interface is necessary.

-But I noticed that people are still looking for it, so I told myself that I should write a small article about it anyway!
+But I noticed that people are still looking for it, so why not write a small article about it anyway?

 composer require laravel/ui

-This command installs the Laravel UI package.
 Next, you can install the frontend scaffolding of your choice.
-The package supports Bootstrap without JavaScript or Bootstrap combined with Vue.js or React:
+Remember, the next command won’t add any component to your app.
+It will just make your app ready for whatever front-end framework you want to use.
+The laravel/ui package supports Bootstrap without JavaScript or Bootstrap combined with Vue.js or React:

 php artisan ui bootstrap